tensorflow/tfx/docs/guide/exampleval.md

 1.  perform validity checks by comparing data statistics against a schema that codifies expectations of the user
-1.  detect training-serving skew by comparing examples in training and serving data.
+1.  detect training-serving skew by comparing training and serving data.
 1.  detect data drift by looking at a series of data.

-The ExampleValidator pipeline component identifies any anomalies in the example data by comparing data statistics computed by the StatsGen pipeline component against a schema.
+The ExampleValidator pipeline component identifies any anomalies in the example data by comparing data statistics computed by the StatisticsGen pipeline component against a schema.
 The inferred schema codifies properties which the input data is expected to satisfy, and can be modified by the developer.

-* Consumes: A schema from a SchemaGen component, and statistics from a StatsGen component.
+* Consumes: A schema from a SchemaGen component, and statistics from a StatisticsGen component.
-* Emits: Validation results to [TensorFlow Metadata](tfmd.md)
+* Emits: Validation results

 ## ExampleValidator and TensorFlow Data Validation

-ExampleValidator makes extensive use of [TensorFlow Data Validation](tfdv.md) for validating your input data, which in turn use [Beam](beam.md) for scalable processing.
+ExampleValidator makes extensive use of [TensorFlow Data Validation](tfdv.md) for validating your input data.

 ## Using the ExampleValidator Component

-An ExampleValidator pipeline component is typically very easy to deploy and requires little customization, since all of the work is done by the ExampleValidator TFX component.
+An ExampleValidator pipeline component is typically very easy to deploy and requires little customization.
 Typical code looks like this:

 ```python
 from tfx import components